Historiography of Romanisation: Ovid

 Ovid, the Roman poet from the period of Augustus's reign presented a Rome-centred, imperial perspective in this writing, stemming from his context within the Roman Empire.
 His poems Tristia ("Sorrows") and Epistulae ex Ponto ("Letters from the Black Sea") written during his exile to a remote city called Tomis on the Black Sea has been interpreted by historians, such as Thomas Habinek, to display Rome as the "necessary centre of the empire", as the root of artistic and political authority and Tomis as an uncivilised, mostly barbarian and culture less city.
 His poem Metamorphoses is a display of the adoption of Greek culture being adopted and adapted so that it is Romanised by Romans.

-18th Century Perspectives
+18th century perspectives

 Edward Gibbon

 Edward Gibbon (1737–1794), an upper class British historian, writer and member of Parliament during the Imperial British Empire, wrote an imperial, Rome centred history of Rome and the Romanisation process.
 His most notable work is The History of the Decline and Fall of the Roman Empire.

-19th Century Perspectives
+19th century perspectives

-During the 19th Century the dominate perspective was focused around a military theme, with most historians stressing the evidence of the Romans as "military settlers", with few natives adopting their identity and culture.
+During the 19th century the dominant perspective was focused around a military theme, with most historians stressing the evidence of the Romans as "military settlers", with few natives adopting their identity and culture.